 High electricity consumption |

-Low impact - only water and possible ice |
+Low impact – just water and possibly ice |

-Child-friendliness |
+|

 Not for children.
-Not even close |
+Not even close. |

 Not for children either – but you can explain and show |